Joint application sole proprietor mortgage

 Joint Borrower/Sole Proprietor Mortgage

 To explain why you might want to do this.
 A parent could be assessed as part of a mortgage application with their son or daughter but the house could just be in their child's name.
 With this the parent's incomes would be assessed as part of the affordability calculation, meaning the child could potentially borrow more, but both the parent and their child would be responsible for the mortgage repayment.

 This facility is currently still available through a number of lenders and there are other lenders whom may consider this type of transaction on an individual basis but this will be subject to being receipt of your financial circumstances.

-For more information I'd suggest that you call us at John Charcol and ask to speak with Paul Newman who is one of our senior consultants.
-He will be able to best assist you in the complexities of this type of mortgage.
+For more information I'd suggest that you call us at John Charcol on 0344 346 3672 and ask to speak with one of our consultants, they will be able to best assist you in the complexities of this type of mortgage.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.